Bent (1997 film): Critical reception

-Bent has an overall approval rating of 72% on Rotten Tomatoes based on 25 reviews, with a weighted average of 6.4/10.
+Bent has an overall approval rating of 74% on Rotten Tomatoes based on 23 reviews, with a weighted average of 6.4/10.
 The site's consensus reads: "Bent juggles heavy topics with style, though its heavy-handedness at times feels more like exploitation than exploration".

+The film grossed $496,059 in the United States and Canada and $46,697 in the United Kingdom.